 Congratulations on the successful completion of your formal studies and on obtaining your degree in engineering.
-To draw on the often used but appropriate cliché, this does not just the mark the completion of your undergraduate studies, but rather the start of a wonderful journey.
-By now you must have read some of the very inspiring messages that have been written.
-I have, and even after nearly 40 years since my graduation, I am still inspired by the challenges and noble causes that abound and that call upon us, both here in Canada and throughout the world.
+To draw on the often used but appropriate cliché, this does not just mark the completion of your undergraduate studies, but rather the start of a wonderful journey.
+I have and, even after nearly 50 years since my graduation, am still inspired by the challenges and noble causes that abound and call upon us, both here in Canada and throughout the world.

-With the completion of the formal requirements for the degree, as specified by your school and approved by the Canadian Engineering Accreditation Board, it is now acknowledged that you have the science-based knowledge of technology, systems analysis, and problem solving required to advance to the next steps.
-In the coming years as you work in industry, government or academia, you will gain the necessary practical experience to be granted the license as a Professional Engineer.
+With the completion of the formal requirements for the degree, as specified by your school and approved by the Canadian Engineering Accreditation Board, you now have the science-based knowledge of technology, systems analysis, and problem solving required to advance to the next step.
+In the coming years, as you work in industry, government, or academia, you will gain the necessary practical experience to be granted the license as a Professional Engineer.
+Perhaps you will continue to graduate studies.

-The studying does not end as there is the need to remain current with the ever accelerating pace of change in technology.
+The studying does not end now as there is the need to remain current with the ever-accelerating pace of change in technology.
+The person who graduates today and stops learning tomorrow is uneducated the day after (attributed to Newton D. Baker, 1871 -1937).
 As someone who began with a slide ruler as my personal computer, I can very much relate to this.
-In my opinion, however, the ability to deal with changes in the technical world will be one of the easiest challenges that you will face as an engineer.
-The science-based knowledge that you have obtained will serve you well as the fundamental stepping stone to continually develop and enhance your problem-solving abilities and adapt to changes in technology.
+In my opinion, however, the ability to deal with changes in the technical world will perhaps be one of the easiest challenges that you will face as an engineer.
+The science-based knowledge that you have obtained will serve you well as a fundamental stepping stone to continually develop and enhance your problem-solving abilities and adapt to ongoing changes in technology.

-The most important of the challenges will be to effectively work with the most complex and fascinating of all 'systems' that you will encounter as an engineer: the people around you.
-Your success in confronting the many fascinating challenges of cities, infrastructure deficits, world poverty, climate change, and so on will be dependent not on how well you will apply your knowledge in the sciences and mathematics, your brilliant capacity in the analysis of problems, or your savvy ability with the latest and most powerful computer or gadget, but rather on how well you will understand, empathize, engage, communicate and interact with people.
+Your greatest challenge will be to work effectively with the most complex and fascinating of all the 'systems' that you will encounter as an engineer - the people around you.
+Your success in confronting the many fascinating challenges of cities, infrastructure deficits, world poverty, geopolitical conflicts, climate change and so on, will not depend on how well you apply your knowledge in the sciences and mathematics, your brilliant capacity in the analysis of problems, or your savvy ability with the latest and most powerful computer or gadget.
+Success will depend on how well you understand, empathize, engage, communicate, and interact with people.

-The technical knowledge that you have gained and will continue to develop will be only the canvas for your work of art as an engineer.
-It's the intangible, the softer skills that will set you apart.
-It's your ability to engage and motivate not only your immediate peers, but also the professionals from other disciplines, regulators, policy makers, and all those with whom you will interact on a daily basis.
-This will be the artistic talent that you will draw upon in creating your masterpiece!
-Your colour palette will have a wide spectrum of honesty, integrity, humility, service, co-operation and, most important of all, respect for all human beings with whom you interact.
+The technical knowledge that you have gained will continue to develop.
+It's the intangible softer skills that you develop that will set you apart as you adapt and manage in this VUCA world (VUCA - volatility, uncertainty, complexity and ambiguity).
+It's your ability to engage and motivate not only your immediate peers, but also the professionals from other disciplines - regulators policy makers, and all those with whom you interact daily.

+I encourage you to be diligent with your honesty, integrity, humility, service, co-operation, and, most important of all, your respect for all human beings with whom you interact.
+Sincerity should become one of your trademarks, as it will go a long way to eliminate uncertainly and ambiguity in the way others will see you.